 Socialist Debs was also on the ballot but earned only 5.29% of Oklahoma's vote in 1920, down from 1916's 15.55% share.
 Concerning the Oklahoma U.S. Senatorial vote, a November 5 Oklahoman editorial opined that:

 The returns indicate the election of J.W.
 Harreld, republican nominee for United States senator, by a large majority.
-He owes his victory not only to the votes of members of his own party, but to the support of a number of socialists and Gore democrats.
+He owes his victory not only to the votes of members of his own party, but to the support of a number of socialists and Gore democrats. * * * The socialists who voted for Harreld clearly did so because Harreld supported a resolution which would have allowed Victor Berger to retain his seat in congress.

 Berger?
 Who was Berger?
 Did anyone living in Bromide (etc.), Oklahoma ever hear the name, Victor Berger?
 In this time of much-less-than-instant communications, how would such communities even know about Berger?
 The possibility that they did strikes me as hugely unlikely.